On the shores of the lake, in the heart of the city

 For something a bit more unusual, visit CERN the world's largest particle physics laboratory, discover more about this scientific hub in our blog post.

-In the evening you can satisfy your hunger at one of the fantastic restaurants that Geneva is famous for.
-The hotel's own Windows Restaurant, with fabulous views of the lake and Mont Blanc is one of the city's very best, but others include Le Chat Botté, Rasoi by Vineet, Vertigo and Il Lago, while within 30 minutes' drive there's Le Domaine de Châteauvieux, L'Auberge du Lion D'Or, Le Floris and Le Creux de Genthod.
+In the evening you can enjoy a meal at one of the fantastic restaurants that Geneva is famous for.
+The hotel's own Windows Restaurant, with fabulous views of the lake and Mont Blanc is one of the city's very best, but others include Le Chat Botté, Rasoi by Vineet and Il Lago, while within 30 minutes' drive there's Le Domaine de Châteauvieux, L'Auberge du Lion D'Or, Le Floris and Le Creux de Genthod.

 Geneva and golf – the perfect combination